pylint-dev/pylint/doc/data/messages/n/no-member/details.rst

 either:

 - pylint found a bug in your code
-- You're launching pylint without the dependencies installed in its environment
+- you're launching pylint without the dependencies installed in its environment
 - pylint would need to lint a C extension module and is refraining to do so
 - pylint does not understand dynamically generated code
+- your code uses a property decorator that pylint does not understand

 Linting C extension modules is not supported out of the box, especially since pylint has no way to get an AST object out of the extension module.